mackenziebowes/CanadianStartupJobs/README.md

 # Canadian Startup Jobs
 A community-driven job board connecting top talent with Canadian-owned and operated startups.
-CanadaStart focuses on promoting local innovation, helping founders hire within Canada, and giving job seekers access to authentic, homegrown opportunities across tech, design, marketing, and more.
+Canadian Startup Jobs focuses on promoting local innovation, helping founders hire within Canada, and giving job seekers access to authentic, homegrown opportunities across tech, design, marketing, and more.

 ## Overview
 CanadianStartupJobs is built to strengthen Canada’s startup ecosystem by making it easier for: